 - A great level of individual support from tutors and technical demonstrators.

-- Learn from a range of industry experts with our high-profile external practitioners.
+- The opportunity to learn from a range of industry experts with our high-profile external partners and visiting speakers.

 - A pioneering new module exploring colour, material and finish, co-developed with the industry.

 - Live briefs – giving you professional experience before your graduate and developed alongside design studios and brand head offices both locally and nationally.

 - The chance to have your work exhibited and sold across the globe at industry trade fairs such as Premier Vision in Paris and New York and New Designers.